codingmetta/comentum-browser-extension/README.md

 # Configuration

-If you want to deploy this project as Chrome Browser Extension, you can edit details of it in the manifest.json file.
+If you want to deploy this project as Chrome Browser Extension, you can edit details in the `manifest.json` file.

 # License